 Seeing how we, as adults, prioritize sleep and how many families struggle to find a new balance in their life when their little one isn't sleeping well, made me realize that with some formal education and training in pediatric sleep, I could help so many people find that balance they are looking for (as I once had) by giving them the knowledge and tools for better sleep.
 As a sleep coach, I now help families get the rest they need for children to grow and thrive and empower new parents, and it is the most fulfilling career I could have chosen for myself.

 Education, Training & Accreditation

-In 2019, I accepted into an intensive training and mentoring programme on pediatric sleep with Dana Obleman and received my certification as a Sleep Sense Child Sleep Consultant.
+In 2019, I was accepted to the intensive training and mentoring programme in pediatric sleep offered by Dana Obleman and I am now certified as a Sleep Sense Child Sleep Consultant.

-Presently, I am a member of the International Association of Child Sleep Consultants, the Canadian Sleep Society and the World Sleep Society.
-Through these organizations I have opportunities for continuing education in sleep health with some of the world's leading professionals and academic researchers.
+Presently, I am also a member of the Canadian Sleep Society, the World Sleep Society and the International Association of Child Sleep Consultants.
+Through these organizations, I am able to take advantage of numerous opportunities for continuing education in sleep health with some of the world's leading professionals and academic researchers.